Our Universe: An Amazing Machine

 As the earth travels in its orbit around the sun, it must make minute adjustments to conform to its elliptical “track.”
 Our planet digresses from a straight line one-ninth of an inch every eighteen miles.
 If the turn was only a tenth of an inch, our globe would be too cold for life.
 If the adjustment was as much as an eighth of an inch, earth’s surface would be a blazing oven (Science Digest, 124).
 What precision!

 Consider the complexities of space travel.
 Success depends upon the precise movements of the heavenly bodies.
-When America’s astronauts traveled to the moon in July of 1969, intricate mathematical calculations had to be made in order to insure that they would arrive safely at their lunar destination.
+When America’s astronauts traveled to the moon in July of 1969, intricate mathematical calculations had to be made in order to ensure that they would arrive safely at their lunar destination.
 The moon is a moving target.
 It circles the earth at a speed of more than 2,000 miles per hour.
-Accordingly, from the time the Apollo spacecraft lifted off the earth, until it arrived at the moon—three days later—the lunar orb had traveled more than 165 thousand miles from where it had been on launch-day.
+Accordingly, from the time the Apollo spacecraft lifted off the earth until it arrived at the moon—three days later—the lunar orb had traveled more than 165 thousand miles from where it had been on launch-day.

 Space officials had to know exactly where the moon would be at a given hour.
 Only the amazing mechanics of the solar system could have facilitated this achievement.
 Somewhere in all this fanfare, God’s glory should be considered!